Zhroyn/MyNotes/Notes/Course/Physics/Thermal Physics.md

 $$

 #### Real Gases
-The Van der Waals equation of state is
+The van der Waals equation of state is
 $$
 (P + \frac{an^2}{V^2})(V - nb) = nRT
 $$

-$a$ is about the attractive forces between the gas molecules
+$a$ is about the attractive forces between the gas molecules.
-$b$ is about the volume of gas molecule
+$b$ is about the volume of gas molecule.